 Leaving for work.
 Getting home after a long day.
 Sending the kids to catch the school bus.
 Saying hello to visitors.
 Going out to mow the lawn.
 Just a few of the uses for the doors in your home.

 Since your doors get used day after day, some FAR more than others, it’s important to make sure they do their job.
-At Handyworks Remodeling and Design (HRD), we’ve got some tips for dealing with doors:
+At Handyworks Remodeling and Design (HRD) in Wallingford, we've got some tips for dealing with doors:

 CHECKLIST FOR ALL “DOOR DETECTIVES”

 Here are some quick points of attention to look for for when inspecting your home’s doors: